 Menorrhagia refers to excessive, abnormal uterine bleeding, which occurs over several consecutive cycles and interferes with a woman's physical, emotional, social, and material quality of life.

 Menorrhagia is hard to define clinically.
-It is best to look at the parameters of normal menstrual bleeding first.
-Normal menstrual bleeding can be assessed by looking at a number of key parameters including frequency, regularity, volume and duration of menses.
+We must first consider parameters of normal menstrual bleeding.
+The key parameters in normal menstrual bleeding include frequency, regularity, volume and duration of menses.

 Menorrhagia is an extremely common presentation in primary care.

 Approximately 1 in 20 women between the ages of 30-49 consult their GP each year.
 It is estimated that up to 1/3rd of women will define their periods as heavy; therefore, it is essential to consider the impact symptoms are having on their quality of life.

 The causes of menorrhagia can be categorised into disorders of the ovaries and uterus, systemic disorders and iatrogenic causes.

 In 40-60% of cases no cause is identified.
 This is termed dysfunctional uterine bleeding (DUB).

 A useful mnemonic for remembering the important causes of menorrhagia is 'PERIODS'